 Sleep paralysis is a sensation of being unable to move either at the onset of sleep or upon awakening, which may be accompanied by hallucinations and intense feelings of fear.
 The symptoms of sleep paralysis have been described in many ways over the centuries, and are often attributed to the presence of “evil”.
-Understanding what causes sleep paralysis as well as the preventive and treatment measures can well dispel people’s fears of sleep paralysis.
+Understanding what is sleep paralysis, what causes sleep paralysis as well as the preventive and treatment measures can well dispel people’s fears of sleep paralysis.

 What causes sleep paralysis?

+So what causes sleep paralysis exactly?
 Sleep paralysis usually begins in adolescence and may become frequent in the 20s and 30s.
 As many as four out of ten people may suffer from sleep paralysis.
 But don’t worry too much, it’s not a serious risk.

 Sleep paralysis occurs between wakefulness and sleep, either just after falling asleep or in the morning.
 Paralysis is usually accompanied by hypnagogic experiences, such as visual, auditory and sensory hallucinations.